gold011/Bad-Graphics/README.md

 #INFO
 ----------------
-makes your game look like a windows 95 screensaver i made this in a couple of minutes :D only works in modded lobbies theres a bug where u cant disable (fixing soon)
+makes your game look like a windows 95 screensaver\n i made this in a couple of minutes :D\n only works in modded lobbies\n theres a bug where u cant disable (fixing soon)\n

 #DISCLAIMER
 -----------------